Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Illustrative Examples of Two-step Transportability in MAICs/STCs

 \subsection{RMST Differences and Ratios}

 }

-Although hazard ratios are commonly reported for survival outcomes, marginal hazard ratios are inherently population-dependent due to non-collapsibility; analogous to the patterns for the odds ratio shown in Figure 6, conditional hazard ratios for \(\Delta_{BC}\) are invariant across populations under SEMA, whereas marginal hazard ratios are not (Table 1), and may also vary over time.
-RMST-based measures are often advocated as alternatives to hazard ratios, as they are collapsible and clinically interpretable.
+Although hazard ratios are commonly used for survival outcomes, their interpretation and transportability rely on additional modeling assumptions (e.g., proportional hazards must hold for comparisons across all studies), and even when such assumptions hold, marginal hazard ratios are inherently population-dependent due to non-collapsibility; analogous to the patterns for the odds ratio shown in Figure 6, conditional hazard ratios for \(\Delta_{BC}\) are invariant across populations under SEMA, whereas marginal hazard ratios are not (Table 1), and may also vary over time.
+RMST-based measures are often advocated as alternatives to hazard ratios, as they are collapsible and clinically interpretable.\textsuperscript{71}

 In the final scenario, we examine the properties of RMST-based measures using a parametric Weibull survival model.
 The survival function for treatment arm \(k\) in population \(P\) is defined as \begingroup \abovedisplayskip=18pt \belowdisplayskip=18pt